varun-coder/webcrawler-using-C-/README.md

                 STEP 2: ./a.out argument1 argument2 argument3--------argument(N)

-   RECOMMENDED THAT YOU RUN THIS CODE IN LINUX BASED SYSTEMS ONLY.
+   RECOMMENDED THAT YOU RUN THIS CODE IN LINUX BASED SYSTEMS ONLY.......

+   Dosent Work in windows.